Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsection testmanual_3_6 Marking BAD cases

-If the test produces an invalid result at a certain moment then corresponding bug should be created in the  OCCT issue tracker located at http://tracker.dev.opencascade.org, and the problem should be marked as TODO in the test script.
+If the test produces an invalid result at a certain moment then the corresponding bug should be created in the OCCT issue tracker located at http://tracker.dev.opencascade.org, and the problem should be marked as TODO in the test script.

 The following statement should be added to such a test script:
 ~~~~~